dayseanm04/network/CCNA/README.md

-# 📚 CCNA Study & Projects
+# 📚 CCNA Studies & Projects

 Welcome to my **CCNA** repository!
 This repo is where I document my CCNA studies, labs, projects, and networking experiments.
 It's a personal hub for learning, practicing, and tracking my progress in networking. 🌐💻